 In 2013, North Carolina created the Safe Harbor Law to lay the foundation in combatting trafficking.
-Since then the state has worked hard to initiate other tough policy (check out our policy page), create a Human Trafficking Commission and give the NC State Bureau of Investigation original jurisdiction of the crime.
-Laws were recently passed to mandate the training of both school teachers and students on the red flags of human trafficking.
+Since then the state has worked hard to initiate other policy (check out our policy page), create a Human Trafficking Commission and give the NC State Bureau of Investigation original jurisdiction of the crime.
+Laws were passed to mandate the training of both school teachers and students on the red flags of human trafficking.

 We’re waking up as a state but there’s still more to do and there’s a role for all of us to play.
 If we want to get serious about combatting trafficking, we must address the demand; most buyers are white, middle class, married men--maybe not who you'd expect.
 In 2018, NC had more than 730,000 ads for sex on the dark web.
 If someone’s willing to buy, there will be someone else willing to exploit and sell vulnerable individuals.
 We have to address demand!
-In addition, all across the state, North Carolina needs more beds for victims and more services to cover their needs.
-We also have to equip key areas where victims may present (hospitals, foster care, municipal government, substance use disorder providers, abortion clinics, tattoo parlors, LGBTQ centers, transportation hubs, hotels, convenience stores, etc.) to recognize the signs and know how to properly respond.
+In addition, all across the state, North Carolina needs more beds for victims and more services to cover their complex needs.
+We also have to equip key areas where victims may present (hospitals, foster care, municipal government, substance abuse service providers, abortion clinics, tattoo parlors, LGBTQ centers, transportation hubs, hotels, convenience stores, etc.) to recognize the signs of trafficking and know how to properly respond.
 Contact us to let us know how we can help you, your civic group, your house of worship, or business become a part of the fight.

 One day I’m going to be telling my grandchildren that there was a dark time when children were being sold in our state but that people of all races, SES, religions and political affiliations came together to end it.
 We needed no other reason than to know of this evil’s existence, to fight.
 Be the solution.